zdsmit/GameManager/notes.md

     -Implement ability to delete games - DONE
-    -When a user buys a game, only one copy should go into their collection - DONE -Make sure a successful transaction subtracts     and adds funds as appropriate - DONE -Implement omniauth login
+    -When a user buys a game, only one copy should go into their collection - DONE -Make sure a successful transaction subtracts     and adds funds as appropriate - DONE -Add web app's address to authorized addresses for Google access -Implement omniauth login